tdmore-dev/tdmore/docs/Vignettes.md

 ### Writing and testing the PK model {-}

 In this vignette, we will learn how TDMore can deal with multiple endpoints.
 The PK/PD models chosen to illustrate this section are based on the following paper: "Population PK/PD modeling of Sunitinib by dosing schedule in patients with advanced renal cell carcinoma or gastrointestinal stromal tumor.".
-PDF file is available here.

 Let's start writing the Sunitinib PK model.